Iraqi Turkmen: Persecution

-The position of the Iraqi Turkmen has changed from being administrative and business classes of the Ottoman Empire to an increasingly discriminated against minority.
-Since the demise of the Ottoman Empire, the Iraqi Turkmen have been victims of several massacres, such as the Kirkuk Massacre of 1959.
-Furthermore, under the Ba'th party, discrimination against the Iraqi Turkmen increased, with several leaders being executed in 1979 as well as the Iraqi Turkmen community being victims of Arabization policies by the state, and Kurdification by Kurds seeking to push them forcibly out of their homeland.
+The position of Iraqi Turkmens has changed from being administrative and business classes of the Ottoman Empire to an increasingly discriminated against minority.
+Since the demise of the Ottoman Empire, Iraqi Turkmens have been victims of several massacres, such as the 1959 Kirkuk massacre.
+Furthermore, under the Ba'ath party, discrimination against Iraqi Turkmens increased, with several leaders being executed in 1979 as well as the Iraqi Turkmen community being victims of Arabization policies by the state, and Kurdification by Kurds seeking to push them forcibly out of their homeland.
+Moreover, the government of Turgut Özal only gave attention to Sunni Turkmens and ignored the Shias.
 Thus, they have suffered from various degrees of suppression and assimilation that ranged from political persecution and exile to terror and ethnic cleansing.
-Despite being recognized in the 1925 constitution as a constitutive entity, the Iraqi Turkmen were later denied this status; hence, cultural rights were gradually taken away and activists were sent to exile.
+Despite being recognized in the 1925 constitution as a constitutive entity, Iraqi Turkmens were later denied this status; hence, cultural rights were gradually taken away and activists were sent to exile.

 Massacres

-Massacre of 4 May 1924
+1924 Kirkuk massacre

-In 1924, the Iraqi Turkmens were seen as a disloyal remnant of the Ottoman Empire, with a natural tie to Mustafa Kemal Atatürk's new Turkish nationalist ideology emerging in the Republic of Turkey.
-The Iraqi Turkmen living in the region of Kirkuk were perceived as posing a threat to the stability of Iraq, particularly as they did not support the ascendancy of King Faisal I to the Iraqi throne.
-On May 4, these tensions boiled over into violence when soldiers from the Iraq Levies —a levied force raised by the British government after the First World War and consisting primarily of Assyrian — clashed with Turkmen in a Kirkuk market square after a dispute between an Assyrian soldier and a Turkmen shopkeeper.
-In the ensuing fracas, 200 Turkmen were killed by Assyrian soldiers.
+In 1924, Iraqi Turkmens were seen as a disloyal remnant of the Ottoman Empire, with a natural tie to Mustafa Kemal Atatürk's new Turkish nationalist ideology emerging in the Republic of Turkey.
+The Iraqi Turkmens living in the region of Kirkuk were perceived as posing a threat to the stability of Iraq, particularly as they did not support the ascendancy of King Faisal I to the Iraqi throne.
+On 4 May, these tensions boiled over into violence when soldiers from the Iraq Levies —a levied force raised by the British government after World War I and consisting primarily of Assyrians — clashed with Turkmens in a Kirkuk market square after a dispute between an Assyrian soldier and a Turkmen shopkeeper.
+In the ensuing fracas, 200 Turkmens were killed by Assyrian soldiers.

-Gavurbağı massacre of 1946
+1946 Gavurbağı massacre

 Around 20 Iraqi Turkmen civilians were killed by Iraqi policemen including women and children on 12 July 1946 in Gavurbağı, Kirkuk.

-Kirkuk massacre of 1959
+1959 Kirkuk massacre

-The Kirkuk massacre of 1959 came about due to the Iraqi government allowing the Iraqi Communist Party, which in Kirkuk was largely Kurdish, to target the Iraqi Turkmen.
-With the appointment of Maarouf Barzinji, a Kurd, as the mayor of Kirkuk in July 1959, tensions rose following the 14 July revolution celebrations, with animosity in the city polarizing rapidly between the Kurds and Iraqi Turkmen.
-On 14 July 1959, skirmishes broke out between the Iraqi Turkmen and Kurds, leaving some 20 Iraqi Turkmen dead.
+The Kirkuk massacre of 1959 came about due to the Iraqi government allowing the Iraqi Communist Party, which in Kirkuk was largely Kurdish, to target Iraqi Turkmens.
+With the appointment of Maarouf Barzinji, a Kurd, as the mayor of Kirkuk in July 1959, tensions rose following 14 July revolution celebrations, with animosity in the city polarizing rapidly between the Kurds and Iraqi Turkmens.
+On 14 July 1959, skirmishes broke out between Iraqi Turkmens and Kurds, leaving some 20 Iraqi Turkmens dead.
 Furthermore, on 15 July 1959, Kurdish soldiers of the Fourth Brigade of the Iraqi army mortared Iraqi Turkmen residential areas, destroying 120 houses.
 Order was restored on 17 July by military units from Baghdad.
-The Iraqi government referred to the incident as a "massacre" and stated that between 31 and 79 Iraqi Turkmen were killed and some 130 injured.
+The Iraqi government referred to the incident as a "massacre" and stated that between 31 and 79 Iraqi Turkmens were killed and some 130 injured.

-Altun Kupri massacre of 1991
+1991 Altun Kupri massacre

 Over 135 Turkmen civilians were killed on 28 March 1991 during the Gulf War by Iraqi forces, in the Turkmen town of Altun Kupri.